Modelling the influence of data structure on learning in neural networks: the hidden manifold model: The solution of the Hidden Manifold Model

-Before moving to an application of the GEP, let us briefly review some related results.
-A special case of the Gaussian Equivalence Property was in fact known in random matrix theory~\cite{hachem2007deterministic, cheng2013spectrum, pennington2017nonlinear, louart2018random, seddik2019kernel, fan2019spectral} and the mapping was explicitly used in~\cite{mei2019generalization, montanari2019generalization}.
-We stress that the GEP does not require the matrix $\mF$ to be a random one, and is valid as well for deterministic matrices, as long as the balanced conditions stated in Eqs.~(\ref{eq:balance}-\ref{eq:F-cond}) hold.
+\paragraph*{Related results in random matrix theory.} A related result to the Gaussian Equivalence Property was in fact known in random matrix theory~\cite{hachem2007deterministic, cheng2013spectrum, pennington2017nonlinear, louart2018random, seddik2019kernel, fan2019spectral}.
+These works study quantities that can be written as an integral over the spectral density of the distribution of inputs $x$, such as the test and training errors for linear regression problem.
+However, this spectral density is inaccessible analytically for realistic data.
+The key idea is then to re-write these integrals by replacing the intractable spectral density with the spectral density of a Gaussian model with matching first and second moments.
+Using tools from random matrix theory (RMT), one can show that certain integrals over both spectra coincide.
+This mapping was explicitly used in~\cite{mei2019generalization, montanari2019generalization}.
+In order to apply tools from RMT, these works have to assume that the weights $F$ of the generator are random.
+The advantage of the formulation of the GEP above is that it does \emph{not} require the matrix $\mF$ to be a random one, and is valid as well for deterministic or learnt weight matrices, as long as the balanced conditions stated in Eqs.~(\ref{eq:balance}-\ref{eq:F-cond}) hold.
 This allows to generalise these mappings to the case of deterministic features using Hadamard and Fourier matrices, such as the one used in Fastfood~\cite{le2013fastfood} or ACDC~\cite{moczulski2016acdc} layers.
 These orthogonal projections are actually known to be more effective than the purely random ones~\cite{yu2016orthogonal}.
 It also allows generalisation of the analysis in this paper for data coming from a learned GAN, along the lines of~\cite{seddik2019kernel, seddik2020random}.
 We shall illustrate this point below by analysing the dynamics of online learning when the feature matrix $\mF$ is a deterministic Hadamard matrix (cf.~Sec.~\ref{sec:hadamard}).